 - View the sparkling ice glaciers, toothy mountains, and blue-tinged crevasses of the Franz Josef Glacier

-- Glide in sea kayaks along Milford Sound’s indigo waters to get up-close and personal with friendly fur seals and dolphins
+- Cruise Milford Sound’s indigo waters to get up-close and personal with friendly fur seals and dolphins

 - Opt to fearlessly bungee jump or skydive in an adrenaline-pumping experience of a lifetime on a “day on your own” in Queenstown